 - Processor Cooling: Kraken X61 liquid cooling (RL-KRX61-01 280mm)

 With my previous computer, I opted for two 23” monitors.
 Having lived with that for years, I realized that I much preferred a large monitor as the primary screen, so then I had to determine which one to get.
 I considered various high resolution monitors, but ultimately settled on the Asus PG279Q monitor.
 Although the resolution is just 2560x1440 (a resolution that was available when I build the last computer), it’s a very high-end display with a ridiculously high refresh rate (and G-Sync to take advantage of it).
+After a few months of using it, I ended up buying a second one because I liked it so much.

 Video Card and Noise